localstack/docs/content/en/docs/Integrations/terraform/index.md

 ## Endpoint configuration

-Here is an configuration example with additional endpoints:
+Here is a configuration example with additional endpoints:

 ```
 provider "aws" {